uwescience/neuroinformatics/_posts/2017-10-08-code-review.md

 hard to review.

-Fernando Perez wrote some [useful guidelines](http://fperez.org/py4science/code_reviews.html) for synchronous code review ("the lab meeting for code ").
+Fernando Perez wrote some [useful guidelines](http://fperez.org/py4science/code_reviews.html) for synchronous code review ("the lab meeting for code").
 For the purposes of our Working Group meetings that include code reviews, we will use a protocol that is similar to that outlined there.
 In particular: